taspelund/frr/doc/user/bgp.rst

 Knobs for interop
 """""""""""""""""
 Some vendors do not send EAD-per-EVI routes.
-To interop with them we need to relax the dependency on EAD-per-EVI routes and active a remote ES-PE bases on just the EAD-per-ES route.
+To interop with them we need to relax the dependency on EAD-per-EVI routes and activate a remote ES-PE based on just the EAD-per-ES route.

 Note that by default we advertise and expect EAD-per-EVI routes.

-.. index:: [no$no] ead-evi-rx
+.. index:: [no$no] disable-ead-evi-rx
-.. clicmd:: [no$no] ead-evi-rx
+.. clicmd:: [no$no] disable-ead-evi-rx

-.. index:: [no$no] ead-evi-tx
+.. index:: [no$no] disable-ead-evi-tx
-.. clicmd:: [no$no] ead-evi-tx
+.. clicmd:: [no$no] disable-ead-evi-tx

 Fast failover
 """""""""""""